TexasDIS/metadata/tdis_metadata_field_documentation.md

 ## Feature
 ### Administrative
 **Field Name**: Date Last Updated
-**Description**: Date the resource was last updated, or creation date if no updates have been made, YYYY-MM-DD or YYYY-MM or YYYY.
+**Description**: The date the digital object was last updated.
+Must conform to the ISO 8601 standard.
 **Use**: Required
 **Use Condition**: None
 **Accepts Multiple Values**: No